Marooned (1969 film): Plot

-Three U.S. astronauts—commander Jim Pruett (Richard Crenna), "Buzz" Lloyd (Gene Hackman), and Clayton "Stoney" Stone (James Franciscus)—are the first crew of an experimental space station on an extended duration mission.
-Approximately five months into a planned seven-month mission, Lloyd begins exhibiting erratic and substandard performance, and NASA management elects to end the mission early.
+Three U.S. astronauts—Commander Jim Pruett (Richard Crenna), "Buzz" Lloyd (Gene Hackman), and Dr. Clayton "Stoney" Stone (James Franciscus)—are the first crew of an experimental space station on an extended-duration mission.
+About five months into a planned seven-month mission, the crew in general and Lloyd in particular begins exhibiting erratic and substandard performance, and NASA management elects to end the mission early.
 While oriented for retrofire, the main engine on the Apollo spacecraft, dubbed Ironman One, fails.
-Mission Control determines that Ironman does not have enough fuel remaining to use the reaction control system as a backup to initiate atmospheric entry.
-Nor is there sufficient fuel to re-dock with the station and wait for rescue.
+Mission Control determines that Ironman does not have enough fuel remaining to use the reaction control system as a backup to initiate atmospheric entry, nor is the fuel sufficient to redock with the station and wait for rescue.
 The crew is effectively marooned in orbit.

-NASA debates whether a rescue flight can reach the crew before their oxygen runs out in approximately two days.
-There are no backup launch vehicles or rescue systems available at Kennedy Space Center in Florida and NASA Director of Manned Spaceflight Charles Keith (Peck) opposes using an experimental U.S. Air Force lifting body, the X-RV, that would be launched on an Air Force Titan IIIC booster rocket; neither the spacecraft nor the booster is man-rated, and there is insufficient time to put a new crewed NASA mission together.
-Even though a Titan IIIC is already on the way to nearby Cape Canaveral Air Force Station for an already-scheduled Air Force launch, many hundreds of hours of preparation, assembly, and testing would be necessary.
+NASA debates whether a rescue flight can reach the crew before their oxygen runs out in around two days.
+No backup launch vehicles or rescue systems are available at Kennedy Space Center in Florida and NASA Director of Manned Spaceflight Charles Keith (Peck) opposes using an experimental U.S. Air Force lifting body, the X-RV, that would be launched on an Air Force Titan IIIC booster rocket; neither the spacecraft nor the booster is man-rated, and time is insufficient to put a new crewed NASA mission together.
+Though a Titan IIIC is already on the way to nearby Cape Canaveral Air Force Station for an already-scheduled Air Force launch, many hundreds of hours of preparation, assembly, and testing would be necessary.

-Ted Dougherty (David Janssen), NASA's Chief Astronaut, opposes Keith and demands that something be done, claiming most time-consuming preparation items can be dismissed.
+Colonel Ted Dougherty, USAF, (David Janssen), NASA's chief astronaut, opposes Keith and demands that something be done, claiming most time-consuming preparation items can be dismissed.
 The President agrees with Dougherty and tells Keith that failing to try a rescue mission will kill public support for the crewed space program.
 The President tells Keith that money is no factor; "whatever you need, you've got it".
-Despite his initial opposition, Keith accepts the decision and works furiously on the rescue mission.
+Despite his initial opposition, Keith accepts the decision, and works furiously on the rescue mission.
 Dougherty appoints himself as pilot.

-While the astronauts' wives (Lee Grant, Mariette Hartley and Nancy Kovack) agonize over the fates of their husbands, all normal checklist procedures are bypassed to prepare the X-RV for launch.
-The wives are brought to the control room and allowed to speak to their husbands; however, this exacerbates Lloyd's already-agitated condition.
+While the astronauts' wives (Lee Grant, Mariette Hartley, and Nancy Kovack) agonize over the fates of their husbands, all normal checklist procedures are bypassed to prepare the X-RV for launch.
+The wives are brought to the control room and allowed to speak to their husbands, but this exacerbates Lloyd's already-agitated condition.
 As launch time approaches, a hurricane headed for the launch area threatens to cancel the mission.
 In the final minute before launch, high winds cause a scrub of the mission.
 Keith admits the rescue attempt now cannot be made.

-However, a weather technician informs Keith the eye of the storm will pass over the Cape 90 minutes later during a subsequent launch window, permitting a launch with Dougherty aboard in time to reach the ship while at least some of the crew may survive.
+However, as Keith addresses the news media at the Cape, a USAF weather officer informs Keith the eye of the storm will pass over the Cape 90 minutes later during a subsequent launch window, permitting a launch with Dougherty aboard in time to reach the Apollo spacecraft while at least some of the crew may survive.